AGCoL

 To view the other interfaces, see Demo Results.

-Once the alignments are computed, the Parameters can be experimented without having to redo the alignments.
-Try using the Algorithm 2 (gene-centric) for Cluster Hits; bring up the Parameters window and select Algorithm 2 with its defaults.
-This gives a summary similar to this.
+Once the alignments are computed, the A&S parameters can be experimented without having to redo the alignments.
+Try using the Algorithm 2 (exon-intron) for Cluster Hits by clicking the Parameters button, which opens the Parameters panel, then select Algorithm 2 and Save.
+Click Selected Pairs (Redo) which will result in a summary similar to this.

 demoSum

-Run the Alignment&Synteny, where the alignment should take less than 30 minutes with one CPU.
-When done, open the Summary for the pair, as shown on the right; as mentioned above, there may be slight difference in the number of anchors.
+Run the Alignment&Synteny, where the alignment should take less than 10 minutes with one CPU.
+When done, open the Summary for the pair which will be similar to what is shown on the right; as mentioned above, there may be slight difference in the number of Cluster hits.
 See the first dot plot in Demo-draft.

-It is recommended that the Cluster Hits algorithm 1 be used for ordering sequence.
+It is recommended that the Cluster Algo1 be used for ordering sequence.

 demo Sum Draft

-1. File of ordered contigs: It writes the order of the contigs along with whether they should be flipped to a file called /data/seq/demo_draft/ordered.csv.
+1. File of ordered contigs: It writes the order of the contigs along with whether they should be flipped to a file called /data/seq/demo_draft/demo_seq2_ordered.csv.

-2. FASTA files of ordered sequences: It creates sequence files from the ordered contigs that are flipped when appropriate, which are put into a new project with the suffix _ordered, as shown in the image below.
-The chromosome names correspond to the order-against project (e.g. demo_seq2), and the third chromosome is 'chr0' which contains all draft sequences that were not placed.
+3. FASTA sequence file of ordered sequences: The sequence file will contain the ordered contigs that are flipped when appropriate.
+The chromosome names correspond to the order-against project (e.g. demo_seq2).
+Chromosome 'chr0' contains all draft sequences that were not placed.

-To perform self-synteny, select the cell for Demo_seq row and column (it turns green) followed by Selected Pair.
-This computes very few blocks, as shown in Demo self-synteny. self
+To perform self synteny, select the cell for Demo_seq row and column (it turns green) followed by Selected Pair.
+This computes very few blocks, as shown in Demo self synteny. self

 5. New project